facebook/flipper/docs/getting-started.md

 ### Setup your iOS app

 To integrate with an iOS app, you can use [CocoaPods](https://cocoapods.org).
-Add the mobile Sonar SDK and its dependencies to your `Podfile`:
+Add the mobile Flipper SDK and its dependencies to your `Podfile`:

 ```ruby
 project 'MyApp.xcodeproj'